Skip to main content

-There will be 6-9 groups in each section.
+- There are 6-9 groups in each section.
 When each group presents, everyone else in the class serves as the Board of Director of the client companies.
 You will be evaluated not just on your presentation, but also on your role as board member.
-The presentation, including Q & A, will last 20 - 25 minutes total (15 minutes for presentation + 10 minutes for Q & A).
-Presentation dates will be assigned mid-semester.

 Business Information Consultant (BIC)